William Ellison-Macartney: Freemasonry

 Ellison-Macartney was a freemason.
 He was initiated into the craft on 6 June 1872 in the Apollo University Lodge No. 357 the day before his twentieth birthday.
 In 1877, when he returned to Ireland, he became a member of the Lodge Cappagh No. 350 and then of the Concord Lodge No. 332.
 Finally, he became a founder of the new Border Lodge No. 482 on 25 April 1889.
 When he was appointed Governor of Tasmania, he agreed to become Grand Master of the Grand Lodge of Tasmania and was installed on 19 February 1914.
 He was also made Grand Master of the Grand Lodge of Western Australia during his term as the state's governor.
 He was also a member of the Apprentice Boys of Derry Parent Club, being initiated on the 12th of August 1877.

 Family

 Ellison-Macartney was the son of John William Ellison and Elizabeth Phoebe Ellison, née Porter.
-On 5 August 1897, he married Ettie Myers Scott at Holcombe, Somerset, and they had three children: a son and two daughters.
+On 5 August 1897, he married Ettie Myers Scott at Holcombe, Somerset, and they had three children: daughters Phoebe (b.1898) and Mildred (b.1900) and a younger son John; Phoebe died in 1918, aged 20, as a result of a riding accident while the family lived were living in Perth, Australia.
 Ettie was the sister of Robert Falcon Scott, the Antarctic explorer.